rubygeek/robot-demo/README.md

 ## Robot Framework Demo

-This is a demo of using python's [Robot Framework](http://robotframework.org/) to test YouTube.
+This is a demo of using python's [Robot Framework](http://robotframework.org/) to test Weather Underground.
 This is just meant to show the awesomeness of this framework.

 #### Needed python goodies
 * Python 3+